ciz/microcorruption/README.md

 We have the algorithm at our hand, so we can write a key generator to get a valid password.
 Simple **hollywood-keygen.c** should be around.
+The shortest valid key is 5 bytes long.

 **Password**: 4d4db1da96